Alex-the-Almond/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React Js is a JS library used to control the flow of data, and make sure that when liking a post, retweeting, or commenting on something that only that specific component is rendered rather than reloading the whole webpage
 1. Describe component state.
+component state is a state of data that when it is changed it is able to reload and re-render rather than re-render the whole page.
 1. Describe props.
+props is the data that is passed into the state of a component
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+1. What are side effects, and how do you sync effects in a React component to changes of certain state or props? data fetching, setting up a subscription, and manually changing the DOM are all side effects.
+You can sync React components using hooks such as useEffect.